 Education: why it should not be a surprise that so many children don’t want to return to school.

 It has recently come to the attention of the press and the current government of the UK that there is a high number of children who are refusing to return to school following the Covid pandemic.
-This should not come as a surprise to anyone who knows anything about special educational needs and the paucity of provision for this large number children and young people.
+This should not come as a surprise to anyone who knows anything about special educational needs and the paucity of provision for this large number of children and young people.

 In the UK, the majority of young people with autism are expected to attend mainstream schools.
 There are mainstream schools existing which provide accessible and helpful support for young people with autism but here, I am focusing on the vast majority which do not and which may pay lip service to the idea of supporting those with autism but fail to put this into practice.
 All too often even where there are aims agreed at management level and set out in the school’s prospectus, these do not translate into practice or understanding in the classroom.
 Even where the parent has been through the time-consuming, frustrating, drawn-out and exhausting battle to obtain an EHCP (Education, Health and Care Plan) for their child, this is far from a guarantee of appropriate support or understanding of their needs.
-It is no better now than it was 30 years ago – indeed, it is harder to obtain an EHCP than it was to obtain a Statement of Special Educational Needs, which the EHCP replaced.
+It is no better now than it was 30 years ago – indeed, it is harder to obtain an EHCP now than it was to obtain a Statement of Special Educational Needs, which the EHCP replaced.
 It was designed to be so.
 The excuse was that with better support being provided by schools, fewer children would need an EHCP.
 Sadly, that better support did not materialise.

 As a society we highly value, even over-value academic learning yet at the same time our schools fail spectacularly to nurture this in academically able students with autism.
 Typically, autistic children and adults soak up information like blotting paper soaks up ink when it comes to subjects in which they are interested.
 They very often have encyclopaedic knowledge of such subjects and that should be a key to learning.
 Instead, we try to force triangular students into the square holes of our educational system and then punish and discard them when they don’t fit.
 We throw away brilliant minds because of our own rigid and inflexible attitudes toward schooling and teaching.
 We should be making use of their interests and focusing on them not only for their own sake but as a means of introducing related subjects, expanding interests and as teaching tools for other subjects.